VarunBabbar/VarunBabbar.github.io/about.md

 Hi!
 I'm Varun Babbar, a recent graduate of the Masters in Engineering programme at the University of Cambridge. \\
 \\
 I'm really interested in quantitative analysis, mathematical modelling, machine learning, and statistics.
+I'm an incoming AI and Machine Learning Associate at JP Morgan, where I'll hopefully develop cutting edge ML techniques to solve hard computational problems (not necessarily in finance - this is a misconception about banks!)
 \\
 \\
 I also love playing sports - any kind.
 Throughout my life, I have played basketball, football, squash, tennis, badminton, table tennis, pickleball, rounders and engaged in swimming, rock climbing, and touch rugby.
 Out of everything I have played, I'm probably the most proficient at squash, followed by basketball. \\